-For corrugated cardboard, you have a fluted material in the center which is placed between two layers of paper.
-It is the center corrugated piece that makes this a “corrugated cardboard box.”
+For corrugated cardboard, you have a fluted material in the center, placed between two layers of paper.
+The center corrugated piece makes this a “corrugated cardboard box.”

 Like most things, the quality of the carton depends on many factors.
 One of the key factors for the quality of the carton is the type of paper used.

 The type of paper used depends on many things, and one is simply what kind and quality of paper are available locally where the cardboard is being manufactured.
 Another is if the cardboard supplier has all the necessary technological expertise.

 Two common types of paper are used in corrugated cartons, i.e., kraft and test paper; here is what each of these means:

 - Kraft Paper – Kraft paper is usually manufactured from softwood trees.
 This means that the paper is considered to be “virgin” paper.
 Kraft paper is the strongest type of paper and also the easiest type to print on.
 As a result, most corrugated cardboard suppliers will use Kraft paper on the outside side of the corrugated carton.
 In addition, most manufacturers need to print a shipping mark on the outside of the carton.

 - Test Paper – Test paper is recycled paper.
 It is a double-layered paper.
 It is not as strong as kraft paper or as easy to print on, so it is commonly used for the inner liner of a carton.

 Like most kinds of paper, the quality of the paper can vary greatly according to the technology and how the paper manufacturer can make the paper.
 The quality of the paper also depends on the actual paperweight.

 When we talk about weights for the paper, we normally talk about GSM.
 GSM is an abbreviation of grams per square meter.
 So this means that if you took a square meter of paper and weigh it, this would be the weight or grams per square meter of that paper.